MatteoFilosa/TraVIS/README.md

 3) Add the chromedriver's path to PATH environmental variable

-4) Change line 1143 in PathSimulator.py to your path to chromedriver (...).
-Use double '\' for the path if you get syntax error.
+4) Change line 1143 in PathSimulator.py to your path to chromedriver.
+Use double '\' for the path if you get a syntax error.

 5) Install the next node modules: